-“Travel between distinct cultures breaks down the preconceptions which you have approximately distinctive cultures and breaks down the stereotypes which you have,” he said.
+“Travel between distinct cultures breaks down the preconceptions that you have approximately distinctive cultures and breaks down the stereotypes you have,” he said.

-Secret Compass has brought three Americans a number of the 19 human beings it took to North Korea in view that launching excursions there last fall, he stated.
+Secret Compass has brought three Americans, a number of the 19 human beings it took to North Korea given launching excursions there last fall, he stated.

 North Korea’s growing nuclear and missile hazard is possibly the most serious security mission confronting U.S. President Donald Trump, who has vowed to prevent North Korea from being capable of hitting America with a nuclear warhead.